FrancescoCortella/labsforpartners-microsoftfabric/lab3_part2.1_fabric.md

 3. Complete URL with https://adlsmsdbpartners.dfs.core.windows.net/, and select Account Key as Authentication kind.
 The account key is the following string: eFvWqJCfctoJkSbqsfXYdggfkz/Lx+O8rcQqMPxnuBxdwy4pDJtIjzBx9pFVvTeIuCTn4Rg+5chj+AStkO4Gvg==
    ![image](https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/909f8196-7b5e-40eb-9119-4c12d7afad70)

-4. Use gold_shortcut as shortcut Name and enter /gold-container in the Sub Path. **This is the ADLS container where your tables would land after Databricks ETL operations.**
+4. Use gold_shortcut as shortcut Name and enter /gold-container in the Sub Path. **For the sake of the lab, we assume this is the ADLS container where your tables land after Databricks ETL operations.**

    ![image](https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/00fb8552-48a4-4485-916e-80dc621dc0c3)